Goddess of Victory: Nikke: Gameplay

 Depicted is one character under the player's control aiming a reticle towards the stage boss in the background.

 Goddess of Victory: Nikke is a role-playing video game (RPG) in which the player controls one of up to five interchangeable characters (Nikkes) who are distributed in a row facing a battlefield and positioned behind a defensive object.
 A third-person shooter, the player aims a reticle to shoot at enemies and takes cover to reload—which automatically happens when a character is out of ammunition—allowing them to strategically plan their attacks.
 Each Nikke wields her own firearm and possess one of five possible elements that determine strengths and weaknesses when attacking foes.
 Characters each have three unique combat skills: two normal skills and one Burst skill, the latter is each assigned with a numeric value of up to three and requires users to accumulate enough cost, amassable through damaging enemies, before activating the initial Burst—subsequent skills can be activated immediately—and a temporary Full Burst mode is entered upon triggering the final skill, which significantly increases the attack power of all allies.

 A stage ends once the player defeats a powerful boss following several swarms of basic enemies.
 Moreover, a special battle mode called the Interception requires the player to destroy a runaway locomotive throughout the stage.
 The game features a cooperative multiplayer mode of up to five players who can challenge the environment.

 New characters are obtainable via a gacha game system, which costs in-game currency—acquirable by playing the game or via microtransactions—to use.
-While there is no pity system to guarantee rare characters, players can accumulate mileage tickets every time they draw from the gacha banner, and can exchange a certain amount of mileage tickets for a featured character of their choice at the in-game shop.
+While there is no pity system to guarantee rare characters, players can accumulate mileage tickets every time they draw from the gacha banner, and can exchange a certain number of mileage tickets for a featured character of their choice at the in-game shop.
 The player can raise characters' strengths by enhancing their levels and skills, increase their level caps, and equip better armour; the resources for all of those are obtainable by completing various quests.